gavinsimpson/gratia/paper.md

 smooth_estimates(m2, select = "s(lat,lon)", n = 50) |>
   add_confint()
 ```
-This returns a data frame of the requested values, which is easily plotted using `ggplot()`.
+This returns a data frame of the requested values that is ammenable for plotted with `ggplot()`.

 ## Posterior sampling

-Perhaps we are interested in the average expected chlorophyll *a* between 40--50 degrees N and 40--50 degrees W. It would be quite a simple matter to calculate this value from the fitted model: we first create a slice through the data for the spatial locations were are interested in using the `data_slice()` function, which ensures that `ds` contains everything we need to predict from the fitted model
+Perhaps we are interested in the average expected chlorophyll *a* between 40--50 degrees N and 40--50 degrees W. An estimate for this value can be computed directly from the fitted model as follows.
+First create a slice through the data for the spatial locations were are interested in using the `data_slice()` function, which ensures that `ds` contains everything we need to predict from the fitted model

 ``` r
 ds <- data_slice(m2,